Back

 FigJam board mapping AI automation, UX requirements, core features, and business KPIs

-Every design decision maps directly to a research finding.
-Below, each screen addresses a specific pain point uncovered during research.
+Every screen addresses a specific pain point uncovered during research.
+No feature without evidence.

 CRM Dashboard

-The command center — a single glance shows everything a solo professional needs to know about their business communication.
+One glance shows everything a solo pro needs about their business communication.

 • AI Insights panel — proactive tips based on conversation data and lead behavior